 Time: 11am – 12pm

 Each month, Book Group facilitator KK Lim will choose a book from the Library’s collection of free e-resources.
 You download the e-book, and read and reflect on it over the month.
-Then on the fourth Friday, meet up online via Zoom to exchange ideas and opinions with others who’ve read the book, and expand your understanding of Buddhism.
+Then on the last Friday of the month, meet up online via Zoom to exchange ideas and opinions with others who’ve read the book, and expand your understanding of Buddhism.

 Please be sure to register so we can email you the Zoom link before the meeting.